gmja/AWS_PREP/CheatSheets.md

 ## To prevent your Lambda function from running indefinitely, you specify a timeout.
 When the specified timeout is reached, AWS Lambda terminates execution of your Lambda function. default timeout is 3 seconds and the maximum execution duration per request in AWS Lambda is 900 seconds, which is equivalent to 15 minutes.

-## the AWS Lambda limits the total concurrent executions across all functions within a given region to 1000
+## the AWS Lambda limits the total concurrent executions across all functions within a given region to 1000, If that limit is exceeded, the function will be throttled but not terminated..

+### recursive code in your Lambda function does not directly result to an abrupt termination of the function execution.
+This is a scenario wherein the function automatically calls itself until some arbitrary criteria is met.
+This could lead to an unintended volume of function invocations and escalated costs, but not an abrupt termination because Lambda will throttle all invocations to the function.

 ![](https://user-images.githubusercontent.com/26511983/71539011-fbd1ff00-28fa-11ea-9aec-bc59ae4cedf3.png)